List of European Union robotics projects

 This is a list of robotics projects in the European Union (EU), or sponsored by them.
 It includes recent and past projects sponsored under the European Commission frameworks.

 Current

-RobotUnion was a project funded under Horizon2020 program in 2018 (Grant Agreement no 779967), Its main goal was to stimulate SMEs in the robotics sector to develop novel and challenging technology and systems applicable to new markets: manufacturing, civil engineering, agri-food and healthcare.
+RobotUnion was a project funded under the Horizon 2020 program in 2018 (Grant Agreement no 779967), Its main goal was to stimulate SMEs in the robotics sector to develop novel and challenging technology and systems applicable to new markets: manufacturing, civil engineering, agri-food and healthcare.
 From 2 Open Calls and more than 400 submitted applications, RobotUnion selected 20 robotics scale-ups with the biggest potential.
 These scale-ups entered a 12-month acceleration program with support from technical, business, and fundraising mentors.
-On top of that, each company received a cascade funding grant with up to 223K.
+On top of that, each company received a cascade funding grant of up to 223K.

 euRobotics

 The European Robotics Coordination Action (euRobotics) was a project funded by the European Commission (EC) within the 7th Framework Programme that started on 1 January 2010 and ended on 31 December 2012.
 The project was designed to implement "improvements of cooperation between industry and academia" and the "Promotion of European robotics" by applying concepts under Challenge 2 of the framework: Cognitive Systems, Interaction, Robotics (FP7-ICT-244852).